Single REST contract

 Use this form as the landing-page conversion point for teams that want Wheelder AI Box.
 It captures plan intent now and can be connected to a live backend or CRM later without redesigning the page.

-They are buying a cleaner LLM integration layer, fewer provider-specific rewrites, and a more resilient operational path when upstream APIs become unreliable.
+They are buying a cleaner LLM integration layer, fewer provider-specific rewrites, and a clearer operational path when upstream APIs become unreliable.

 Straight answers about routing, security boundaries, and where this gateway fits in an AI stack.